lindseyysnyderr/OZ_EV_Analysis/README.md

 # OZ_EV_Analysis
-Policy analysis of Opportunity Zone designation and EV station deployment (2018-2023)
+Policy analysis of Opportunity Zone designation and EV station deployment (2014-2023)

 # Opportunity Zone EV Station Analysis

 ## Project Summary
-This project analyzes the impact of Opportunity Zone (OZ) designation on electric vehicle (EV) charging station deployment from 2018 to 2023.
-Using a self-compiled panel dataset of census tracts, I examine whether OZ designation influences EV station density.
+This project analyzes the impact of Opportunity Zone (OZ) designation on electric vehicle (EV) charging station deployment from 2014 to 2023.
+Using a self-compiled panel dataset of census tracts, I find OZ designation creates a 10% increase in EV station density over treatment years.

+Opportunity Zones, passed in the Tax Cuts and Jobs Act of 2017, are a federal economic development tool meant to spur investment in undercapitalized communities.
+They allow deferral, reduction, or exemption of capital gains tax if gains are placed in a Qualified Opportunity Fund (QOF).
+From 2019-2020, $44B of investment went to OZ’s.
+For comparison, another place-based federal program, the New Markets Tax Credit, parceled out the same amount from 2003 to 2023.

 ## Methods & Tools
 - **Coding & Analysis:** R